About / Our Founder

 He is regularly called upon by senior members of government to discuss youth and social issues and is the first stop for media outlets for the word on what is happening on the streets.

 Les has been featured in hundreds of TV, radio & print media interviews, is a regular columnist with the Herald-Sun and has been featured in a number of documentaries, including” The Ohio Gun Buyback Scheme”, “LA Gangs”, “Can We Help”, “20 Minutes with Twentyman” and “Heroin Without the Hype.”

 His autobiographies are much sought after, with his recent book, the ‘Mouth That Roared’ detailing how he came back from a near death experience to once again roar on behalf of the nation’s youth a best-seller.

 Les gives a voice to the voiceless, shining a light on emerging youth issues and has accompanied the Governor General of Australia, government ministers and leaders of industry to the ‘dark-streets’ of Melbourne.

-And soon Les’ life will be immortalised in film, with a documentary of his life planned to be filmed in 2021.
+And soon Les’ life will be immortalised in film, with a documentary of his life currently being filmed.

 The Les Twentyman Foundation maintains his vision and legacy.